mtnlark/promptkeep/docs/index.md

 A CLI tool for managing and accessing AI prompts, built with Python.

-PromptKeep helps you organize, access, and reuse AI prompts through a simple command-line interface.
-It stores prompts as Markdown files with YAML metadata, making them easy to manage and version control.
+PromptKeep helps you organize, access, and reuse your AI prompts through a simple command-line interface.
+It stores prompts as Markdown files with YAML metadata, making them easy to manage and version control, and lets you quickly find stored prompts and copy them to your clipboard.

 ## Features